Abhinav046/Pytherion-OS/README.md

 # Pytherion-OS
 Pytherion OS is a python based kernal like oprating system

+A simple terminal style shell made using python

+# Note
+This is not a REAL KERNAL but a mini operating system simulator

+#Features
+-A simple calculator

+-a web search(Kinda)

+-system information

+-pyfetch(fastfetch like interface)